 You can also access the college through Canterbury Gate from 8am to 5:30pm (or until midnight using a room fob).

-The dress code for the Gala Dinner on Sunday is smart (not black tie).
+The dress code for the Festival Dinner on Sunday is smart (not black tie).

 Breakfast for those who have booked B&B accommodation in Christ Church is available in the Great Hall 7:30am to 9am.